 Medical Certification.
-Any employee, who is absent more than 5 days because of a personal or family illness, must submit a medical certification from a qualified health care provider
+Any employee, who is absent more than 5 days because of a personal or family illness, must submit a medical certification from a qualified health care provider confirming the specific dates of the illness, the reason for the illness, and-in the case of personal illness-the employee's fitness to return to work.

 The district may require medical certification due to an employee's questionable pattern of absences or when deemed necessary by the supervisor or superintendent.
-The district may also request medical certification when an employee requests FMLA leave for the employee's serious health condition, a serious health condition of the employee's spouse, parent, or child, or for military caregiver leave.
+The district may also request medical certification when an employee requests leave under the Family and Medical Leave Act (FMLA) for the employee's serious health condition, a serious health condition of the employee's spouse, parent, or child, or for military caregiver leave.